Can Colored Paper Be Recycled?

 Similar to paper that has been colored on, many of us who enjoy creating art may wonder if paper can be recycled if it has paint on it.
 However, the answer to this question is no. Most types of paint can not be recycled since it can’t be broken down by water.

 Even if you are using water-based paint for your art, this type of paint also harms the paper’s fibers.
-The fibers are essential when it comes to properly recycling paper.
+Fibers are essential when it comes to properly recycling paper.
 Once the paper fibers have been damaged in any way, the paper is no longer suitable for recycling.
-This is why you also can’t recycle paper if the paper fibers have been soiled as well (since it can’t be separated during recycling).
+This is why you also can’t recycle paper if the paper fibers have been soiled as well (since they can’t be separated during recycling).

 No matter what type of paint you are using for your artwork, we recommend staying on the safe side and not recycling any paper that has any sort of paint on it.
 It is important to remember that recycling paper with improper materials can do more damage than good at your local recycling facility.